d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 ## 9. Conclusion

 This paper has examined the part of the light-propagation framework that overlaps most directly with the familiar domain of special relativity.
-Within that restricted scope, the analysis recovers in form the standard contraction factor, the standard timing factor, and the standard one-dimensional Lorentz transformation while remaining consistent with the familiar special-relativistic results in that regime.
-It also presents signal transfer in staged form, separating source-local timing effects, the geometric and timing ingredients that recover the source-side Doppler factor, aberrational update, propagation, and receiver-local timing update rather than collapsing them immediately into a single packaged observational law.
-Taken together, these results show that the propagation-based construction remains consistent with the standard special-relativistic sector addressed here while deriving its familiar structures from different starting assumptions.
+Within that restricted scope, the analysis recovers in form the standard contraction factor, the standard timing factor, and the standard one-dimensional Lorentz transformation, while also presenting signal transfer in staged form and briefly noting the structure of non-collinear composition through proper-velocity endpoint composition and a transport-induced rotational remainder.
+Source-local timing effects, the geometric and timing ingredients that recover the source-side Doppler factor, aberrational update, propagation, and receiver-local timing update are treated as distinct stages rather than collapsed immediately into a single packaged observational law.
+Taken together, these results show that the propagation-based construction remains consistent with the special-relativistic sector addressed here while deriving its familiar structures from different starting assumptions.

 That point is important, but it is also limited.
 The aim of the paper is not to argue that the broader construction should be identified with the Lorentz framework once this overlap has been shown.
 On the contrary, the Lorentz transformation appears here as one recovered structure inside a larger propagation-based organization.
 It is significant within the restricted regime treated in this paper, but it does not define the full scope, method, or intended development of the framework.
 The present analysis therefore establishes compatibility at a specific level, not reduction of the broader construction to the standard formalism.

 This is why the scope of the paper has been kept intentionally narrow.
-Its purpose is to establish the special-relativistic side of the program first: to show that contraction, timing, moving-frame mapping, and the corresponding signal-transfer relations can be recovered in form from a common propagation-based starting point.
+Its purpose is to establish the special-relativistic side of the program first: to show that contraction, timing, moving-frame mapping, a brief proper-velocity description of endpoint speed composition, the transport-induced rotational remainder associated with non-collinear composition, and the corresponding signal-transfer relations can be recovered in form from a common propagation-based starting point.
 That is a necessary step, because without it the broader framework would remain disconnected from the best-known relativistic results.
 But it is only a first step.
-The wider landscape to which this construction belongs is not developed here, and the further papers still to be written will be needed to show how that larger structure should be understood on its own terms.
+The wider landscape to which this construction belongs is not developed here, and further work will be needed to show how that larger structure should be understood on its own terms.

 The main conclusion is therefore modest but definite.
-A propagation-first construction is already sufficient to recover the special-relativistic sector treated here in a coherent and internally connected way.
-That does not make the broader framework unnecessary, nor does it require the broader framework to remain conceptually confined within the Lorentz system once the overlap has been demonstrated.
-It shows instead that the familiar special-relativistic structures can be situated within a more primary propagation-based organization, and that this organization is viable enough to support further development beyond the limited regime examined in the present paper.
+A propagation-first construction is already sufficient to recover the special-relativistic sector treated here in a coherent and internally connected way, including the one-dimensional moving-frame mapping, the proper-velocity description of endpoint speed composition, and the transport-induced rotational remainder associated with non-collinear composition.
+This does not reduce the broader framework to the Lorentz system.
+It shows instead that familiar special-relativistic structures can be situated within a more primary propagation-based organization, and that this organization is viable enough to support further development beyond the limited regime examined here.

 ## Appendix A. Algebraic solution of the native propagation equation